Mbeumo/Proverb-Application/README.md

 - Open the app and sign in using email and password.
 - If you don’t have an account, tap Sign Up to create one.
 2. **Browse Proverbs**
+- from the app menu select Bible proverbs
-- Navigate through different chapters by selecting them from the home screen.
+- Navigate through different chapters by selecting them.
 - Tap a chapter to see the list of verses inside.
 3. **Taking Notes**
 - Select a verse and tap on the Add Note button.